 Stress or Stress On: Which One Is Correct?

-Stress can be either a verb or a noun.
+The word stress can function as either a verb or a noun.

-Stress on something is correct only when stress is used as a noun:
+Stress is followed by the preposition on only when stress is used as a noun:

-✅ My parents always lay stress on the importance of a good education.
+My parents always put stress on the importance of a good education.

-✅ The committee put stress on the need for more accurate information.
+The committee laid stress on the need for more accurate information.

 Examples from the Media